Sugar shake test to detect Varroa mite

 - Check clothing for any 'passenger' bees that could be carried by you when leaving the apiary.
 If another person is with you, have them check your clothing for passenger bees.

-If you see or suspect varroa is present in your apiary, you must notify an apiary officer without delay and by the quickest means possible.
+If you see or suspect Varroa mite is present in your apiary, you must notify an apiary officer without delay and by the quickest means possible.

 Notification is required by the Livestock Disease Control Act 1994.
 If you don't notify us – you break the law.